jason.guide

 Wealthfront broke this model in two ways.

-The first is Real-Time Payments (RTP) — a payment rail that moves money between participating banks near-instantly, any time of day, including weekends.
+A payment rail that moves money between participating banks near-instantly, any time of day, including weekends.
 When I need to move money from Wealthfront to my BofA checking account, it’s there in minutes.
 Not business days.
 Minutes.

 The real-world test of any financial system is what happens when something goes wrong.
 An unexpected tax bill - the kind that arrives in April when you weren’t expecting the number - is exactly the scenario where having instant access to a large sum matters.
 My Wealthfront setup solved that problem cleanly, without touching my investment positions.